openbaton/NFVO/README.md

 bash <(curl -fsSkL http://get.openbaton.org/bootstrap)
 ```

-Please follow the documentation on [our website][http://openbaton.github.io/documentation/nfvo-installation/] for more information on how to configure and use it.
+Please follow the documentation on [our website][installation-guide] for more information on how to configure and use it.

 ## Development